bain-cs111/bain-cs111.github.io/pages/syllabus.md

 These exercises will be graded via an autograder (computerized grading machine) as well as checked for plagiarism against other students' (including from past quarters) solutions, online solutions, and a large database of course content.

+You may submit the assignments up to 48 hours late with a 10% penalty per 24-hours.

 ## Mini-quizzes

 These will be short Canvas quizzes for each module of the course that serve as a check of your attendance and/or asynchronous participation in the course.

 ## Quizzes

 There will be four cumulative assessments of your knowledge and practice of the course material administered during our assigned class time (50 minutes).
 The tentative schedule for these quizzes is below:

 {:.medium}